 A Citizens' Accountability Report (CAR) is a series of graphic and tabular illustrations of the contents of the Audited Financial Statements prepared by a government agency on behalf of the government to the citizens to ensure accountability of public funds.
-This report details the government's performance in carrying out the duties assigned to it and the utilization of funds in the coffers of the aovernment.

-https://nasarawastate.gov.ng/wp-content/uploads/2023/06/ANNUAL-FINANCIAL-REPORT-FOR-THE-YEAR-2022M.pdf

-The Public Accounts Committee of the House of Assembly in Nasarawa State has not commenced review of the 2022 report of the Auditor-General on the accounts of the Nasarawa State Government.

-The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be overemphasized and very crucial to concluding the audit action cycle for proper accountability.
-Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must be implemented as quickly as possible by Executive agencies.
-The PAC also has the duty to involve civil society and media actors during review of audit reports.
+This report details the government's performance in carrying out the duties assigned to it and the utilization of funds in the coffers of the government.
+PAC REVIEW OF 2023 AUDIT REPORT STARTED ^{13.} https://nasarawastate.gov.ng/wp-content/uploads/2024/07/2023-NSG-FS.pd The Public Accounts Committee of the House of Assembly in Nasarawa State has commenced review of the 2023 report of the Auditor-General on the accounts of Nasarawa State Government.
+The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be over-emphasized and very crucial to concluding the audit action cycle for proper accountability.
+Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must also be taken seriously and implemented as quickly as possible by Executive agencies.